Kryspin Szcześniak

-Kryspin Szcześniak (born 8 January 2001) is a Polish professional footballer who plays as a defender for Ekstraklasa club Górnik Zabrze.
+Kryspin Szcześniak (born 8 January 2001) is a Polish professional footballer who plays as a defender for Ekstraklasa club Radomiak Radom, on loan from Górnik Zabrze.

 International career

 Szcześniak represented Poland at the under-20 level, earning five caps between 2021 and 2022.
 He received his first call-up for the Poland national team in November 2025 for their 2026 FIFA World Cup qualifying matches against the Netherlands and Malta.